ShivomP/ShivomP/README.md

 Hi my name is Shivom Paudel
 ==============================

-I'm an aspiring Frontend Developer.
-Building aesthetic, personalized, and responsive user experiences is my passion.
+As a Front End Engineer, I am dedicated to designing aesthetic, personalized, and responsive user experiences that drive business objectives.
+With a focus on problem-solving and attention to detail, I strive to turn ideas into innovative products that exceed user expectations.
+I am committed to continuous learning and staying up-to-date with the latest technologies and frameworks to deliver the best possible solutions.

 *   🌍  I'm based in Champaign, IL
 *   🖥️  See my portfolio at [shivompaudel.com](https://www.shivompaudel.com/)